List of Elfen Lied characters: Arakawa

 She eventually succeeds in creating the vaccine, just as the explosion releasing all the Diclonius on the island occurs.
-She is saved from a group of them by the Mariko clone Diana, and is then helped escape by a member of another government research facility, that specializes in vectors, but drops the vaccine.
+She is helped escape by a member of another government research facility, that specializes in vectors, but drops the vaccine.
 She is then saved again by more of that facilities members in a vector craft, a vehicle that uses artificially created vectors, using enlarged organs of Diclonius, can also cancel out other vectors and sense/show where Diclonius are.
 They take her deep into the island to retrieve the vaccine.

 In the anime, Arakawa is a minor character whose role provides little or no contribution at all for advancing the plot, as later she's often seen complaining that being so busy does not allow her to take a shower, which becomes a recurrent gag in the series.
 However, her character eventually plays an important, key role for humanity's salvation in the last story arc of the manga.